movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

 TEST STATUS RESULTS
 -------------------

-Each test ultimately produces one of the following eight results:
+Each test ultimately produces one of the following six results:

 **PASS**

  The test succeeded.

-**FLAKYPASS**

- The test succeeded after being re-run more than once.
-This only applies to tests containing an ``ALLOW_RETRIES:`` annotation.

 **XFAIL**